 So, the question becomes, how do you effectively treat BV?
 When it comes to getting rid of BV, both of the experts we spoke to agreed that using antibiotics is an appropriate medical response.
 While for some this answer may be unsettling given the growing global problem of antibiotic resistance from the misuse and overuse of antibiotics, it's important to distinguish between inappropriate and appropriate use of antibiotics, referred to as antibiotic stewardship.
 When used responsibly and for their fully prescribed course, antibiotics can remain an effective and vital part of worldwide medical treatment, according to the CDC.
 (Worth noting, antibiotics are ineffective against viral infections, and as such, should not be used to treat illnesses like influenza or other non-bacterial infections.)

 On that note, please note that the remedies provided ahead are meant to eliminate BV cases in conjunction with antibiotics, or to be used as preventative measures against the infection.

 Meet the Expert

 - Kate Denniston, ND, is a licensed naturopathic doctor, trained in both conventional and alternative medicine.
-She specializes in helping women optimize their hormonal health and practices at Los Angeles Integrated Health.
+She specializes in helping women optimize their hormonal health and practices at Los Angeles Integrative Health.